ericksvaguilar/calculator/README.md

 1. Download or clone repository

 ### Usage
-1. Open `index.html` with Liver Server in VSCode
+1. Open `index.html` with Live Server in VSCode

 ## License